-Of the approaches used for controlling drug release from solid dosage forms, the compressed matrices continue to attract considerable attention, as such devices lowcost and high levels of drug can be incorporated in them.
-Hydrophilic polymers are widely used in the formulation of modified release dosage forms because they are lowcost, and usually show reduced risk of systemic toxicity and minimal incidence of dose dumping.
+Of the approaches used for controlling drug release from solid dosage forms, compressed matrices continue to attract considerable attention, as such devices low-cost and high levels of drug can be incorporated in them.
+Hydrophilic polymers are widely used in the formulation of modified release dosage forms because they are low-cost, and usually show reduced risk of systemic toxicity and minimal incidence of dose dumping.
 Matrix systems can be used to control the release of both water soluble and water insoluble drugs.
 Although, their drug release behavior appears simple, but in reality, the release pattern is a complex phenomenon.
-At the molecular level, it involves water penetration, polymer swelling, as well as drug dissolution, diffusion and swelling, and polymer erosion process [1,2]."
+At the molecular level, it involves water penetration, polymer water uptake, as well as drug dissolution and diffusion as well as polymer water uptake and erosion [1,2].

-In recent years, researchers have become increasingly interested in the utilization of natural biopolymers due to their wide ranging advantages over synthetic polymers.
-Polysaccharide gums are the materials of choice because they are naturally abundant, biocompatible, biodegradable, and nonimmunogenic [3, 4].
+In recent years, researchers have become increasingly interested in the utilization of biopolymers due to their wide ranging advantages over synthetic polymers.
+Polysaccharide gums are the materials of choice because they are naturally abundant, biocompatible, biodegradable, and nonimmunogenic [3,4].

-Gum karaya, sometimes called as sterculia gum is а complex water-soluble polysaccharide.
+Gum karaya, sometimes called as sterculia complex water-soluble gum is а polysaccharide.
 It is a hydrophilic colloid prepared from the exudates of Sterculia urens tree.
 It is a partially acetylated complex polysaccharide composed of galacturonic acid, beta-D-galactose, glucuronic acid, Lrhamnose, and other residues obtained as the calcium and magnesium salt [5].
 As a bulk laxative, gum karaya is second only to psyllium seeds in importance [6].
-When used in bulk laxatives, the gum is usually processed to a particle size of 500 μ aperture sieve.
+When used in bulk laxatives, the gum is usually processed to 500 μ mean particle size.
 These coarse gum particles absorb water and swell 60 to 100 times their original volume, forming a discontinuous type of mucilage.
 This type of mucilage is very effective as a laxative.
 The gum has been evaluated as a controlled release-matrix and has also shown superior mucoadheshion to guar gum [7].
 Modification of karaya gum to develop matrix tablets has been reported on extensively in the literature; except for a few works using them as retarding polymers, not much has been done [8].

-Tri-sodium tri-metaphosphate(STMP) is a non-toxic cyclic triphosphate, already reported as an effective cross-linker of starches [9], guar gum [10] and hyaluronic acid [11] in order to synthesize gels for pharmaceutical purposes.
+Tri-sodium tri-metaphosphate (STMP) is a non-toxic cyclic triphosphate, already reported as an effective cross-linker of starches [9], guar gum [10] and hyaluronic acid [11] in order to synthesize gels for pharmaceutical purposes.